In this post, I am going to show you EXACTLY how to rank on Google for your guides and how-to articles.

 In other words:

-The owner of the creator of a content of the page is one of the five most important factors for evaluating page quality.
+The owner of the creator of the content of the page is one of the five most important factors for evaluating page quality.

 (after all, if you write a guide on how to buy a house and you have never bought a house in your life or, worse, you don't even work in the real estate industry, why should I trust your guide?)